-Michael has a wealth of experience in developing international documentary standards for harmonization of measurement practices.
-He has held multiple leadership roles in representing the US and NIST to international standards development organizations (SDOs), including Technical Committees of the International Organization for Standardization (ISO) and International Electrotechnical Commission (IEC) on Reference Materials and on Quantities and Units, and the US Pharmacopeia (USP).
-He also represents NIST and serves expert advisory roles within the International Committee for Weights and Measures (CIPM) Consultative Committee of Amount of Substance (CCQM) working groups.
+Michael has held multiple leadership roles in representing the US and NIST to standards development organizations (SDOs), including the International Organization for Standardization (ISO), International Electrotechnical Commission (IEC), US Pharmacopeia (USP), and the National Conference on Weights and Measures (NCWM).
+He also represents US interestests at international treaty organizations dedicated to the harmonization of laws and regulations that facilitate international trade and promote consumer protections.
+He is a US delegate to the International Organization for Legal Metrology (OIML) and to the International Committee for Weights and Measures (CIPM) Consultative Committee of Amount of Substance (CCQM) working groups.

-Michael is responsible for the development and maintenance of several series of chemical reference materials used around the world that support, through measurement traceability, reliable delivery of products across various manufacturing sectors, health diagnostics, forensics, food nutrition labeling, and pharmaceuticals regulation.
-Many of these are pure organic chemical ‘primary standards’ delivering values for chemical purity.
-He developed a “first-of-its-kind” primary standard (NIST PS1) for quantitative nuclear magnetic resonance (qNMR) methods that is implemented globally to establish traceability of organic chemical measurement results to the International System of Units (SI).
+Michael is responsible for the development of a suite of laboratory QA/QC products (NIST Standard Reference Materials®) used throughout the world to ensure quality in health diagnostics, forensic analysis, food labeling, and pharmaceuticals regulation.
+He developed a “first-of-its-kind” primary standard (NIST PS1) for quantitative nuclear magnetic resonance (qNMR) methods that is used throughout the world to establish traceability of chemical measurement results to the International System of Units (SI).

-Michael has expertise in the use of NMR spectroscopy, and he has led research into methods for its quantitative application.
+Michael has expertise in the use of NMR spectroscopy.
 He has collaborated extensively with the NIST Statistical Engineering Division to develop new statistical methods and tools that help chemical analysts improve the efficiency and rigor of their measurements (ABACUS app).
 Additionally, he teaches graduate-level classes, both in the US and abroad, on fundamental principles of metrology and their practical application in measurement laboratories.
-He also has experience participating in and analyzing results of interlaboratory comparisons.